How to sell a car privately – a step-by-step guide

 Be honest about the car, but don’t undersell it.
 You don’t want to waste any potential buyers’ time or yours.
 If there’s anything that the buyer is likely to want to fix, be open about it from the start.

-How much should I ask for my car?
+How much should I ask for my car when selling it privately?

 Valuing your car can be tricky.
 You don’t want to ask too little, but a high asking price will discourage potential buyers from even looking.

-You can visit RAC Cars for a free valuation, but it’s also worth looking in the classifieds for an indication of what to ask.
-Look at like-for-like cars if you can and bear in mind that dealers will ask for more than private sellers.
-Things like specification and mileage will also have a big influence on a car’s value.
+• Look in the used car classifieds for an indication of what to ask.
+Look at like-for-like cars and bear in mind that dealers will ask for more than private sellers.
+Things like specification and mileage will also have a big influence on a car’s value

 For more help on setting your price, including a few golden rules, see our advice on writing a car listing.